CoopHive/alkahest-docs/Examples/Hello World - Tokens for Strings.md

 `SCHEMA_ABI` is the ABI form of `StatementData`, and is returned from `getSchemaAbi`, which is a virtual function defined in [[IStatement]]. `SCHEMA_ABI` and `StatementData` themselves aren't actually part of [[IStatement]], but `getSchemaAbi` must return the statement data ABI as a string, because the EAS attestations that statement contracts produce will encode the data as bytes, which other contracts will sometimes want to decode.

 The `constructor` is just a call to [[IStatement]]'s constructor with specialized parameters.
-It registers the statement schema with EAS and sets the schema UID as a public parameter on the contract called `attestationSchema`.
+It registers the statement schema with EAS and sets the schema UID as a public parameter on the contract called `ATTESTATION_SCHEMA`.
 EAS schemas specify if attestations are revokable or not, and in this case, they are, with revocation meaning the cancelation of an unfinished deal.

 `makeStatement` is the statement's initialization function.
 Callers specify a token and amount, a demand for the counterparty, optionally an expiration time (0 if none), and optionally a refUID if the statement is fulfilling the demand of another specific existing statement.
 The role of refUID on statements will be explained in more detail when implementing [[StringResultStatement]].
 The function transfers the specified amount of the specified token from the caller to the contract, produces an on-chain attestation with EAS containing the `StatementData` passed in, and returns the bytes32 UID of the attestation.
 ### Checks